Mimicry in plants: Gilbertian

 Gilbertian or colonisation mimicry is bipolar, involving only two species.
 The potential host (or prey) drives away its parasite (or predator) by mimicking it, the reverse of host–parasite aggressive mimicry.
 Georges Pasteur named it after the American ecologist Lawrence E. Gilbert, who described it in 1975.
 The classical instance of Gilbertian mimicry is in the plant genus Passiflora, which is grazed by the micropredator larvae of some Heliconius butterflies.
-The host plants have evolved stipules, small outgrowths at the base of each leaf, that mimic mature Heliconius eggs near the point of hatching.
+The host plants have evolved stipules, small outgrowths on the leaf, (Note: See Lawrence Gilbert's egg mimicry leaf photograph.) that mimic mature Heliconius eggs near the point of hatching.
 The butterflies avoid laying eggs near existing ones, reducing intraspecific competition between caterpillars, which are also cannibalistic, so those that lay on vacant leaves provide their offspring with a greater chance of survival.
 The stipules thus appear to have evolved as Gilbertian mimics of butterfly eggs, under selection pressure from these caterpillars.

 Some Passiflora flower species use Gilbertian mimicry, defending against being eaten by larvae of Heliconius butterflies with leaf stipules (not shown) that resemble the butterfly's eggs.